 We’re still enjoying and loving summer time and the hot weather we’ve been experiencing, so it seems hard to believe we even need to start thinking about back to school supplies.
 It’s coming up more quickly than I can believe, though.

-In just three weeks, my first-born will be starting kindergarten.
+In just three weeks, my first-born will be starting grade 1.
 I have mixed feelings about this, but am hoping all goes well.
-Kindergarten here has become play-based, which is awesome.
-I do still have some concerns – mainly the long days with no quiet time as well as large class sizes – but I think K will do well since he is such a social butterfly and a busy guy.
-Did I mention he’s busy?
+Kindergarten here has become play-based, which is awesome, and he had an incredible year there last year.
+I do still have some concerns about grade 1 and the transition, but I think K will do well since he is such a social butterfly.

-We’ve had to do a bit of “school shopping” in the past for nursery school and preschool, but for the most part, that just consisted of a bag and lunchbox.
+We’ve had to do a bit of “school shopping” in the past, but for the most part, that just consisted of a bag and lunchbox.
 Now, we have even more to think about.
 Like most items we buy, I’m trying to stick to natural and eco-friendly school supplies.

 Eco-Friendly School Supplies